maxmarcon/ecto_migration/README.md

 # Possible bug in ecto.migrate command when used with --prefix options

-When I run `mix ecto.migrate --prefix private`, the command fails if no `schema_migrations` exists in the `public` prefix.
+When I run `mix ecto.migrate --prefix private`, the command fails if no `schema_migrations` table exists in the `public` prefix.

 ## Environment